firebase/quickstart-unity/functions/testapp/readme.md

 * [Android SDK](https://developer.android.com/studio/index.html#downloads)
   (when developing for Android).

-## Notes

-### Usage on tvOS

-This testapp was designed for use on iOS and Android targets, and when running in the Unity editor.
-While the code will also execute on tvOS, the buttons will be unresponsive as there isn't an easy way to provide the app with the click / touch events to orchestrate the UI elements on that platform.

 ## Deploying functions.
 - Install the [Firebase CLI](https://firebase.google.com/docs/cli/).
 - Deploy the provided functions.